Why Are American Teenage Behavioral Hospitals Lacking SO Hard?

 Why WOULDN'T 2 weeks of this cure you?

 You don't have to believe me though.
 Anyone who has been through it has similar thoughts.
 This article talks about every issue.
 Lack of personalized care, healthy food, and outdoor activities were all reported.
 The disregard for continuity of care following the inpatient stay was also noted.
-It was described as difficult and the staff was said to be unhelpful.
+It was described as difficult and the staff was said to be unhelpful in regards to finding placements in programs for follow up care.

 So apparently we should take the mentally ill, stuff them inside with little freedoms or care for about 1-2 weeks, then send them on their merry way and call it a day.
-Yeah, no. So what is Europe doing and what should we steal from them?
+Yeah, no. I can't really think of anything LESS helpful.
+So what is Europe doing and what should we steal from them?

-Let's start off strong with the fact that a study was done on the care inside their treatment centers.
+Let's start off strong with the fact that a study was done on the care inside of European treatment centers.
 They measured patient satisfaction.
 Let me get this right.
 They asked the patient what was good and not so good to improve and catered towards mentally ill people's needs.
+Asking the people receiving the care what works and doesn't work.
 Strong start.

 A second good idea from Europe right here.
 People with personal experience now play a role.
 They are the ones providing personal conversation, connection, and relatability for the struggling patients.
 No one better to help than someone who understands how it feels and knows what helped them.
 It is social AND it is actually helpful.